marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ## Bisect

-When some bug or regression is found in a repository, we used to perform dichotomy thourgh history to find when *it* was introduced. [`git bisect`](https://www.kernel.org/pub/software/scm/git/docs/git-bisect.html) [automates](http://robots.thoughtbot.com/git-bisect) the process.
+When some bug or regression is found in a repository, we used to perform dichotomy through history to find when *it* was introduced. [`git bisect`](https://www.kernel.org/pub/software/scm/git/docs/git-bisect.html) [automates](http://robots.thoughtbot.com/git-bisect) the process.

 We first need to start the session by setting the interval that should be tested, flagging the last known commit that is known to not have the bug as good and a bad commit